tj-97/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execute permission to the owner and group owner, and read permissions to other users, to the file hello.
+This script adds execute permission to the owner, the group owner and other users, to the file hello.